Money-saving strategies

 This guide is for buyers and refinancers in the U.S. who want to compare offers like a homeowner, not like a salesperson.
 The goal is to make the lender quote easy to understand and easier to compare side by side.

 Start with the interest rate, but do not stop there.
-A lender quote should be compared using rate, APR, lender fees, discount points, credits, and estimated cash to close.
+A lender quote should be compared using the same loan amount, the same term, and the same tax and insurance assumptions.
 The Refinance Calculator is useful because it helps you think in terms of monthly savings and break-even months instead of just the headline rate.

 This affects the monthly principal and interest payment.
 It is important, but it is not the only number that matters.